-Let’s work together to keep patients, staff, and guests safe during coronavirus.
+Let’s work together to keep everyone safe.

 Boulder Medical Center continues to closely monitor COVID-19 updates from the Centers For Disease Control (CDC), Colorado Department of Public Health & Environment, and Boulder County Public Health.
 We appreciate your cooperation and these and other other precautions we have implemented at all BMC clinics.

-Patient & Staff Screening
+Patient and Staff Screening

 Boulder Medical Center performs multiple screenings of patients at the time of scheduling, on pre-visit calls, and upon arrival to the building.
 Staff members are also screened daily.
 If a patient is found to be untruthful to BMC providers or staff regarding their exposure, risk, or travel, they will be dismissed from the practice upon discovery.

 Screening patients for COVID-19 before they enter our facilities is an important step we take to create a healthcare environment that is safer for all.

 If you are scheduled for an appointment at Boulder Medical Center, please Click Here to view our COVID Screening Questions before coming in for an appointment.
 You will be also reminded by BMC to review the screening questions as your appointment draws closer.